Modalities

 I have worked with ages 4 - 78 in applying my understandings of movement re-education.
 It is a delight for me to accompany people in their voyages of self-discovery and enhanced awareness.
 My primary interest is in learning itself.
 Over the years I have been researching some of the components facilitating learning for children, adolescents and adults.

-In my article, Flying the Kite, I describe my unfolding from early days of private AT lessons whilst studying for a teaching and piano performance degree, to 2004 when I have been teaching individuals and groups for twenty years whether in music or art therapy or undiluted bodywork.
+In my article, Flying the Kite, I describe my unfolding from early days of private AT lessons whilst studying for a teaching and piano performance degree, to currently when I have been teaching individuals and groups for thirty years whether in music or art therapy or undiluted bodywork.
 This article can be read in the Articles/Books section of this website.

 If you'd like to buy a copy of the book 'Touch Your Heart Trust Your Body', which I co-wrote with Dung Nguyen for the South Australian Department of Human Services, please send an email to marilyn.boss@dhs.sa.gov.au.